 For your convenience, we have produced two reports.

-For your convenience, we have noted where an employee did not work a complete year, received an adjustment to their Job title, duties, and compensation, or where the employee is paid for, in part, by another municipality.
+For your convenience, we have noted where an employee did not work a complete year, received an adjustment to their Job title, duties, and compensation, or where the employee is paid for, in part, by another municipality or the Madison Board of Education.
 In an effort to reduce the increase of property taxes, Madison is actively pursuing “shared services” agreements with the neighboring municipalities.

 Anyone wishing further information about the compensation of any public employee in the State of New Jersey may consider the Asbury Park Press website.
 They offer access to a complete and easy to search database far exceeding the scope of these reports.